Applications for a Research Fellowship in the area of Aging are now being accepted.

 Women's College Research Institute (WCRI) is a multidisciplinary research institute based at Women's College Hospital (WCH) – Canada’s leading academic, ambulatory hospital and a world leader in women’s health.
 WCH is fully affiliated with the University of Toronto and is a member of the Toronto Academic Health Science Network.
 WCRI is one of only a few hospital-based research institutes worldwide to focus on women's health.
 Our scientists, all of who have academic appointments at the University of Toronto, conduct research that improves the health of women, helps people prevent and manage complex chronic conditions, and delivers innovative health system solutions.

-This position is supported in part by the Canadian Institutes for Health Research and the Retired Teachers of Ontario (RTO) Chair, and will provide a researcher with the opportunity to join an established multi-disciplinary group of health services researchers.
-The position will be supervised by Dr. Paula Rochon, Professor, Department of Medicine and the Institute of Health Policy and Management at the University of Toronto, and the RTO Chair in Geriatric Medicine.
+This position will provide a researcher with the opportunity to join an established multi-disciplinary group of health services researchers.
+The position will be supervised by Dr. Paula Rochon, Professor, Department of Medicine and the Institute of Health Policy and Management at the University of Toronto, and the RTO/ERO Chair in Geriatric Medicine.
 Dr. Rochon is one of the leading Canadian health-services researchers in geriatric medicine, whose research explores how medical therapies impact the health of older adults with multiple conditions.
-Her work has contributed substantively to three areas of focus that impact individual patients and healthcare systems: the need for evidence to provide information that is more relevant to older adults, the exploration of strategies to reduce adverse drug events and to optimize drug therapy, and very specifically the impact of widespread use of antipsychotic therapy in older people.
+Using a sex and gender lens, she and her team have been leading national and international research to promote health and wellbeing with aging - particularly for women - including optimizing prescription medication use to prevent adverse events, preventing loneliness and supporting caregivers.

-We are seeking an epidemiologist or health services researcher.
+We are seeking a highly motivated epidemiologist or health services researcher.
 This individual will play a key role in research designed to promote health and wellness in older women and men, with a particular emphasis on women.
 Much of the research will focus on using health administrative data to identify opportunities to improve the health of older women and men.

 Description of the Role

-- Lead the design, implementation and management of complex research studies, including research methodology and population-based data analysis;
+- Lead the design, implementation and management of complex research studies focusing on older women using large provincial datasets;

 - Work collaboratively with team members to explore challenges in the area of aging;